area17/twill/README.md

 }
 ```

-Finally, add the following to your project `.gitignore`:
+Finally, add the following to your project `.gitignore` if you don't want to put CMS compiled assets in Git:
 ```
 public/assets/admin
-public/assets/vendor
 public/mix-manifest.json
 public/hot
 ```

 You'll want to run `npm run cms-dev` to start working locally and `npm run cms-prod` to build for production.
+You don't need to have `cms-dev` running at all times unless you are working on blocks, or contributing to this project.
+You can run `cms-prod` for your local instance too.

 That's about it!